TransGirlCodes/Phylogenetics.jl/README.md

 **The Julia package for Analysis of Phylogeny and Evolution**

 # Installation
-This package has not yet been added to the Julia metadata and package system.
-I shall do this asap.
 ```
 Pkg.init() # Only the first time you install a Julia's Package